Smithsonian/mpc_orb_creation/README.md

 # mpc_orb_creation

+Code to create validation schema for orbfit-jsons and mpcorb-jsons

 This repo is intended for internal MPC usage.

 It is likely to only work on specific MPC machines with specific internal libraries available (e.g. "marsden")